 The paper towels and bathroom tissue look the same, but the Kirkland prices are almost always cheaper.
 Ignore brand names where you can, and you’ll almost always save big.
-(Here are my eight favorite products at Costco.)
+(Here are my seven favorite products at Costco.)

 Manicures and pedicures are a luxury that some people just will never give up.
 It’s good to have such little rewards in life.
 But if mani-pedis are constantly snipping away at your budget, think about nailing some savings by splurging less frequently.

 A good-quality manicure kit can be had inexpensively.
 And YouTube is full of tutorials on how to do your nails yourself, safely and beautifully.

 No butts about it: If you smoke, you’ve likely tried to quit and come up against that wall of cravings.